 Almost no Invincible character has had an impact on the story or viewers like J.K.
 Simmons' Omni-Man, who has been part of the narrative since Season 1's debut.
 Also known as Mark Grayson's father, Nolan Grayson is a Viltrumite who came to Earth to be its protector, crossing the line between hero and villain on numerous occasions while inflicting major damage on the planet.

-Boasting powers reminiscent of DC's Superman (who showed off even more powers in the new DCU), Omni-Man has superstrength and speed, while also boasting ab
+Boasting powers reminiscent of DC's Superman (who showed off even more powers in the new DCU), Omni-Man has superstrength and speed, and he is almost invulnerable in terms of taking damage from most enemies.
+Combine that with his occasionally aggressive nature, and he is one hero nobody on Earth or any other planet wants to mess with.

 Allen the Alien